Bill Bremmer has been a Registered Piano Technician since he joined the Piano Technicians Guild in 1983.

 In 1978, he made the decision to pursue piano tuning and technology as a full time career.
 He began his participation with the Piano Technicians Guild (PTG) in 1979 and attended numerous seminars and the Annual Convention.
 Upon officially joining PTG in 1983, his exam scores qualified him to train to be one of PTG’s Certified Tuning Examiners.
 He later pursued that goal and has served PTG as such since 1991.
 He has also served PTG as Delegate to Council, Chapter Vice President and President.
 He directed and taught piano tuning at the PTG Central East Regional Seminar (2007).

-He has also taught piano tuning at the PTG Annual Convention in 1998, 2006, 2007, 2008, 2009, 2010 and 2011.
-Also in 2011, Bill was invited to teach the EBVT III method and the unique way of constructing Equal Temperament (via Marpurg) at three PTG Chapter events, Appleton, WI, Grand Rapids and Detroit Michigan.
+He continued to teach piano tuning at the PTG Annual Convention in 1998, 2006, 2007, 2008, 2009,2010 and 2011.
+Also in 2011, Bill was invited to teach the EBVT method and the unique way of constructing Equal Temperament (via Marpurg) at three PTG Chapter events, Appleton, WI, Grand Rapids and Detroit Michigan.
 In Grand Rapids, he had the honor of tuning the historic Steinway Model D, 9 foot Concert Grand Piano that had been loaned to Vladimir Horowitz for his performances, using the EBVT.
 In 2012, 2013 and 2014, Bill served as a Tuning Examiner at the PTG Annual Institute.
 He taught Piano Tuning at a Madison Chapter meeting in 2014 and at the North Shore Chapter in 2015 and then again for the Detroit Chapter in 2018.
 Bill served again as Tuning Examiner at the PTG Central East and West Regional Seminars in 2015 and 2017 as well as at the Annual Conventions in 2015, 2016, 2017 and 2018.
 He also taught piano tuning at each of these events.
 Bill received a 35 year Registered Piano Technician award at the 2018 Annual Convention.
 In November 2019, the author, Art Reblitz selected Bill’s writing for the chapter on “Tuning” in the 3rd edition of Piano Tuning, Servicing and Rebuilding, a very well known and used publication for piano technicians.
 The Detroit PTG Chapter has again invited Bill to teach at its April 2020 technical session.
 At the 2023 Convention in Arlington, Virginia, Bill’s well known EBVT was featured at a special presentation.
 He will once more teach piano tuning and serve as a Tuning Examiner at the 2019 Convention in Tucson, Arizona.